Abigail0411/LITA-CAPSTONE-CUSTOMER-DATA-PROJECT/README.md

  - Educate Basic Subscription users on the benefits of Standard and Premium Subscriptions through targeted campaigns and also review their prices and make it competitive without affecting potential profits on upgrades.
  -
 ### 4. Conclusion;
 By enhancing percived value and upgrading the service, Petal can balance its revenue distribution well and increase profitability.
+Their goal is to reduce customer dependency on Basic Subscription making upgrades appealing and affordable in a way that alings with customer expectations.

 ## 5. Total number of Active and Cancelled Subscription - SQL
 ## Active Subscription